Our Expert Tutors Can Help With Difficult Assignments.

 a.
 The increase in manufacturing productivity indicates supply-side economics worked.

-1. Data based upon purchasing power parity and not the international exchange rate of the dollar.
+1. Data based upon purchasing power parity, not the international exchange rate of the dollar.

 2. Critics point to a widening income gap between rich and poor.